cisco-ce/roomos.cisco.com/doc/TechDocs/LocalAdminUser.md

 * Be sure to enter the command on **one line**.
 * Replace the activation code above with the one you created.
 Be sure to remove any - dashes in the code if you copy and paste it.
-* Click **Execute**
+* Click **Execute**.

 There should now be an answer saying "1 of 1 applied succesfully".
-That means your has been registered again, and that the user you created is not disabled.
+That means your device has been registered again, and that the user you created is not disabled.